If You Have Been Charged with a Drug Offense, Contact an Experienced Buffalo

 The experienced and award-winning Buffalo criminal defense lawyers at

-The Rossi Law Firm have nearly 40 years of combined experienced defending individuals charged
+The Rossi Law Firm have nearly 40 years of combined experience defending individuals charged

 with drug offenses.
 Over that time, they have built a reputation for aggressively

 and effectively representing their clients' interests.
 Clients of

 The Rossi Law Firm can rest assured that their voice will be heard and

 all aspects of their case will be thoroughly investigated to ensure that

 each client has the best defense possible, based on the specific facts

 You do not have to be just another case number.

 Contact the firm to receive the individual attention your case deserves.

 Like many other states, New York's drug laws are varied and complex.